niwinz/niwibe-site/content/blog/2013-03-13-optimizing-server-for-heavy-load-django-application.rst

 system settings (linux) for their requirements.

 We know that each incoming socket is a file descriptor used.
 And by default a normal user has a limit of 1024 file descriptors.
-To accept many requests, we need to modify this parameter on both: nginx and linux kernel.
+To accept many requests, we need to modify this parameter on both: nginx config and linux kernel parameters.

-For modify the limit of fd for a users, your need modify ``/etc/security/limits.conf`` file, and add these lines:
+For modify the limit of fd's for a users, your need modify ``/etc/security/limits.conf`` file, and add these lines:

 .. code-block:: limits